Maryland Route 202

 Maryland Route 202 (MD 202) is a state highway in the U.S. state of Maryland.
 The highway runs 13.92 mi from MD 725 in Upper Marlboro north to MD 450 in Bladensburg.
 MD 202 connects the central Prince George's County communities of Bladensburg, Cheverly, Landover, and Largo with the county seat of Upper Marlboro.
 The state highway was constructed from Bladensburg to Largo in the mid- to late 1920s and from Largo to Upper Marlboro in the early 1930s.
 MD 202 was relocated through Landover in the early 1940s.
 The highway was expanded to a divided highway with several interchanges from Bladensburg through Landover and Largo from the early 1960s to the mid-1970s.
-In the 1990s, MD 202's divided highway segment was extended halfway to Upper Marlboro and expanded again through Largo, including the construction of several auxiliary routes to connect the highway with FedExField.
+In the 1990s, MD 202's divided highway segment was extended halfway to Upper Marlboro and expanded again through Largo, including the construction of several auxiliary routes to connect the highway with Northwest Stadium.

 Route description

 MD 202 begins at an intersection with MD 725 (Marlboro Pike) just east of the town of Upper Marlboro.
 MD 725 provides access to U.S. Route 301 (US 301, Robert Crain Highway) to the east and forms the Main Street of Upper Marlboro to the west.
 MD 202 heads northwest as Largo Road, which immediately crosses Collington Branch just above its confluence with the Western Branch of the Patuxent River.
 The undivided highway has three lanes—two lanes northbound and one lane southbound—as it ascends out of the river valley.
 The road becomes two lanes before it passes through Brock Hall, where the highway parallels several segments of Old Largo Road.
 MD 202 expands to a four-lane divided highway southeast of its junction with the eastern end of MD 193 (Watkins Park Drive) and crosses the Western Branch into the suburb of Kettering, the site of the historic home Mount Lubentia.

 MD 202 passes Largo High School and the main campus of Prince George's Community College just before it expands to six lanes just south of Campus Way in Largo.
 The highway meets MD 214 (Central Avenue) at a partial cloverleaf interchange.
 Access from northbound MD 202 to eastbound MD 214 and from westbound MD 214 to southbound MD 202 is via Campus Way.
 North of MD 214, MD 202 expands to eight lanes and intersects Arena Drive and Lake Arbor Way.
-The latter road leads through the eponymous suburb; the former road leads to The Boulevard at the Capital Centre, the Downtown Largo station at the eastern terminus of the Washington Metro's Blue and Silver lines, and FedExField, the home of the Washington Commanders of the National Football League.
+The latter road leads through the eponymous suburb; the former road leads to The Boulevard at the Capital Centre, the Downtown Largo station at the eastern terminus of the Washington Metro's Blue and Silver lines, and Northwest Stadium, the home of the Washington Commanders of the National Football League.
 MD 202 curves west through intersections with Lottsford Road and St. Joseph's Drive and McCormick Drive.
 At the latter intersection, the highway's name changes to Landover Road.